 GRAVITATION

-Null, time-like and space-like geodesics
+Null, time-like or space-like geodesics

-This page extends the study of null geodesics and provides a comparative analysis of timelike and spacelike geodesics in the vicinity of a Kerr black hole.
-The trajectories in Kerr spacetime depend on three fundamental constants of motion — \(\varepsilon\), \(l_z\), \(Q\) — whose values determine the possible dynamical regimes: quasi-capture, bound orbits, or unbound trajectories.
+The trajectories depend on three fundamental constants of motion — \(\varepsilon\), \(l_z\), \(Q\) — whose values determine the possible dynamical regimes: absorption, bound orbits, or unbound trajectories.

 The relativistic speeds reached by physical objects on eccentric orbits close to the rotating black hole are examined, and the stability of circular orbits is analyzed using the associated radial effective potential.